TheOdinProject/curriculum/ruby_programming/git/lesson_a_deeper_look_at_git.md

 5) Regarding the specific commands we've covered:
   - For `git amend` never amend commits that have been pushed to remote repositories
   - For `git rebase` never rebase a repository that others may work off of
-  - For `git reset` never reset commits thath have been pushed to remote repositories
+  - For `git reset` never reset commits that have been pushed to remote repositories
   - For `git push --force` only use it when appropriate, use it with caution, and preferably default to using `git push --force-with-lease`

 ### Branches Are Pointers